 The truth is that the natural function of a healthy immune system is the best defence against the common cold.
 While it's no guarantee that you won't succumb to sniffles or a sore throat, eating a balanced and varied diet that includes plenty of fruit and veg will ensure you're getting all the vital micronutrients that your immune system needs to work effectively.

-Our Healthy Diet Plans are designed to help support your immune system by giving you five of your five-a-day (or even more), plus the nutrients that you need daily.
+Our Healthy Diet Plan is designed to support your immune system by giving you all of your five-a-day (or more), plus the nutrients that you need daily.
 If you haven't already, sign up today to receive free online access to the plan.

 Discover more bonus content from our experts, designed to help you feel your best.
 Find out how to feel more energetic, cut back on sugar and support your immunity.